 A critical step and potential limitation of the REMOTE-control system is the challenge associated with the insertion of the repressor and/or activator binding sites without affecting target gene expression.
 Our original repression approach, as applied to the Dnmt1 gene, involved insertion of lac repressor binding sites within transcriptionally critical regions of a promoter.
 In order to reduce the risk of affecting promoter function and thus to improve the general applicability of the REMOTE-control system, we developed an intron-based repression approach.
 The potency of our enhanced lac system allowed us to tightly repress the transcription of all the strong promoters we tested at operators located hundreds to several kilobases downstream of the transcription start sites (Figure 3A–C)10.
 Importantly, the levels of repression were independent of the transcriptional strengths of the promoters (Figure 3A–C)10.
 This suggests that the repression capacity of our intron-based repression system exceeds the transcriptional strength of the tested promoters.
 In this intron-based approach, it is likely that the repression is mediated through physical interference between two components, the transcription elongation machinery and the lac repressors57.
 This simple repression mechanism and the demonstrated robustness of the intron-based method may render this approach generally applicable to different genes, tissues, and organisms.

 The upregulation by the REMOTE-control system requires the transactivator binding sequences to be in proximity to the target gene promoter, which entails a risk of affecting promoter function.
 However, we found that the position of binding sequences can be outside of the transcriptionally critical region.
 Both Dnmt1 and EF1α promoters were robustly upregulated from tet operators located a couple of hundred bases upstream of the transcription start sites10.
 This relaxed constraint greatly reduces the chance of affecting promoter function of a target gene in the absence of the transactivator.
-Increased number of binding sequences and/or use of stronger transactivators could help further reduce the risk by enabling upregulation from sites farther away from the transcription start site.
+Increasing the number of binding sequences and/or use of stronger transactivators could help further reduce the risk by enabling upregulation from sites farther away from the transcription start site.

-Our REMOTE-control system provides elegant control of the level, timing, and location of endogenous gene expression, allowing for testing the reversibility of a phenotype and the consequences of different expression levels, which are not readily achievable by current in vivo gene expression control technologies.
+Our REMOTE-control system provides elegant control of the level, timing, and location of endogenous gene expression, allowing for testing the reversibility of a phenotype and the consequences of different expression levels, which are not readily achievable by current in vivo gene expression-control technologies.
 It is important to note that in most gene expression analyses, including ours, expression values represent the average of a population of cells among which considerable variation can be found.
 This heterogeneity may influence cellular decision-making processes, such as differentiation or apoptosis58.
 Though the precision of gene expression control could likely be further improved by additional genetic circuit engineering59, the observed potency of our current system will allow useful investigation of gene function in many biological contexts.
 In addition, a high degree of target specificity is expected because of the complexity of the operator sequences as well as the large evolutionary distance between mammals and the originating species of the regulatory components60.
 Furthermore, transgenic mouse lines of repressors and activators can be developed and employed for any endogenous gene.
 For example, existing tet transactivator mouse models can be adapted to accomplish upregulation of a target gene in the desired mouse tissues.
 We recently developed a transgenic line that can drive robust tissue-specific expression of our enhanced lac repressor in multiple tissue types when combined with existing Cre lines by introducing the lacIGY gene into the Hipp11 locus48 under the control of a Lox-STOP-Lox element (unpublished).
 This line would substantially facilitate the tissue-specific application of the REMOTE-control system.